Several points are repeatedly brought up against my iOS 7 posts, I'll try and address them here.

 And iOS is the summation of their work; an operating system so simple, yet powerful, that babies, the elderly and even cats can use it.
 It is amazing.

 iOS 7 is a radical departure, and it feels to me not so much measured and thoughtful as it does in reaction to, for lack of a better grouping, the tech press.
 Whatever the reason, Apple felt it necessary not to roll, but to radicalize.

 I prefer rolling, but I can understand the need to mix things up a bit.
-And do I like certain things about the look of iOS 7, while I dislike other things.
-I completely concur with Khoi on the back button for instance; I'll sorely miss that.
+And I do like certain things about the look of iOS 7, while I dislike other things.
+I concur with Khoi on the back button for instance; I'll sorely miss that.

 However, when we're talking about iOS, which in my mind is nothing less than the single most important OS in the world right now, it is of critical importance that you understand what you're doing as you're changing things.
 Style does not trump substance.
 And interface design is often deceptively hard.

 Now, it's very possible, as many people keep pointing out, that the beta simply isn't a representation of the final product, and that the interface will see radical changes before we get our hands on it, presumably in the fall.